firewalld/firewalld.github.io/documentation/howto/debug-firewalld.md

     WantedBy=multi-user.target
     Alias=dbus-org.fedoraproject.FirewallD1.service

 To enable debugging, you can add the `--debug[=<level>]` option to `ExecStart`.
-For a list of the supported debug levels, please have a look furter down.
+For a list of the supported debug levels, please have a look further down.

 ### Start in terminal

-As user root you can start the firewall daemon in a termal for debugging:
+As user root you can start the firewall daemon in a terminal for debugging:

     # firewalld --nofork --debug